Chair, Digital Biology & Founding Faculty, Singularity University

 Raymond McCauley is a scientist, engineer, and entrepreneur working at the forefront of biotechnology.
-Raymond explores how applying technology to life to biology, genetics, medicine and agriculture is affecting every one of us.
-He is known for using storytelling and down-to-earth examples to show how quickly these changes are happening, right now.
+Raymond explores how applying technology to life -- biology, genetics, medicine, agriculture -- is affecting every one of us.
+He uses storytelling and down-to-earth examples to show how quickly these changes are happening, right now, and where it may head tomorrow.
+His work and profile have been featured in Wired, Forbes, Time, CNBC, Science, and Nature.

-Raymond is: Chair of the Biotech Track at Singularity University, a Silicon Valley think tank devoted to training leaders about exponential technologies.
-Co-founder and Chief Architect for BioCurious, the hackerspace for biotech, a not-for-profit where professional scientists, DIY bio hobbyists and entrepreneurs come together to design the next big thing to come out of a Silicon Valley garage.
-Part of the team that developed next generation DNA sequencing at Illumina, where he worked in bioinformatics, cancer sequencing, and personal genomics.
-His work and story have been featured in Wired, Forbes, Time, and Nature.
+Raymond is: Chair of the Biotech Track at Singularity University (http://singularityu.org/), a Silicon Valley think tank devoted to training leaders about exponential technologies.
+Co-founder and Chief Architect for BioCurious (http://biocurious.org/), the hackerspace for biotech, a not-for-profit where professional scientists, DIYbio hobbyists and entrepreneurs come together to design the next big thing to come out of a Silicon Valley garage.
+Part of the team that developed next generation DNA sequencing at Illumina (NASDAQ: ILMN,www.illumina.com), where he worked in bioinformatics, cancer sequencing, and personal genomics.

-Raymond’s postgraduate work includes studies at Texas A&M University, Stanford and UC Berkeley in electrical engineering, computer science, biophysics, biochemistry, bioinformatics, and nanotechnology.
-Past employers are Genomera, Illumina, Ingenuity Systems, TANSTAAFL Media, QIAGEN, Viatel, NASA, and the other federal agencies.
-Raymond develops and advises a variety of companies and organizations, including Genomera (crowd-sourced clinical trials), Vecoy Nanomedicines (synthetic biology anti-virus platform), Androcyte (longevity research), and Nanokit (DNA origami).
+Raymond's postgraduate work includes studies at Texas A&M University, Stanford and UC Berkeley in electrical engineering, computer science, biophysics, biochemistry, bioinformatics, and nanotechnology.
+He previously worked with Genomera, Illumina, Ingenuity Systems, TANSTAAFL Media, QIAGEN, Viatel, NASA, and other state and federal agencies.
+Raymond develops and advises a variety of companies and organizations.
+Raymond's favorite project is raising his twin boys to be superheroes.